 SOWK 301.
-Human Behavior and the Social Environment I. Part one of a two-part foundation course, using the general systems approach, the student will develop a multi-level perspective of human behavior in the areas of personality development and self-concept in the context of community and organizational systems, group processes, personal change dynamics, family systems, and life cycles.
+Human Behavior and the Social Emvironment I. Using the general systems approach, the student will develop a multi-level perspective of human behavior in the areas of personality development and self-concept in the context of community and organizational systems, group processes, personal change dynamics, family systems, and life cycles.
 Concurrent focus is placed on the relevancy of the theory base.
 Integrated into this course as well is content on human diversity and populations at risk, a strengths perspective, and the values and ethics of social work practice.
-Prerequisites: SOCL 101.
+Prerequisites: SOCL 101 or SOCL 102.
 3 credits.

 SOWK 302.
 Human Behavior and the Social Environment II.
-The second of a two part course, which continues the application of a multidimensional perspective in an examination of human behavior across the life span and in terms of biological, social and psychological processes.
+The application of a multidimensional perspective in an examination of human behavior across the life span and in terms of biological, social and psychological processes.
 This course primarily emphasizes models and theories of human behavior in families, groups, organizations, institutions and communities, all from an ecological and systems perspective.
 Integrated into this course as well is content on human diversity and populations at risk, a strengths perspective, and the values and ethics of social work practice.
-Prerequisite: SOCL 101.
+Prerequisite: SOCL 101 or SOCL 102.
 3 credits.
 WR.

 SOWK 305.
 Social Work with Older Americans.
 This course will explore the diverse mandates for social welfare services and for the providers of these services, especially professional social workers.
 In addition, the course will provide an overview of the aging process and how it impacts the individual, family, and ultimately society.
 Further, the course will examine the interface between older Americans and social problems, social policies and the rights of older Americans.
-Prerequisite: SOCL 101.
 3 credits.